The Board of Directors

 At the Annual General Meeting in March 2013 six out of eight shareholder-elected board members were re-elected.
 Two shareholder-elected board members did not to seek re-election.
 Thus, one board member was elected by the shareholders for the first time.

 Nomination of board candidates by the Board

-The Board has determined which competencies should be present at the Board - see Competence Profile for the Board.
+The Board has determined which competencies should be present at the Board.
 The competence profile is reviewed annually by the Board.

 A proposal for nomination of shareholder-elected board members is presented by the Chairmanship to the Board taking into account required competences as defined by the Board’s competence profile and reflecting the result of the self-assessment process and the need for integration of new talent and diversity.
 In nominating candidates, the Chairmanship seeks to achieve a balance between renewal and continuity, and it is Novo Nordisk’s aspiration that a person is not nominated for election or re-election if such board member has been a Novo Nordisk board member for 12 years at the time of the general meeting.

 To ensure that discussions include multiple perspectives representing the complex, global pharmaceutical environment, the Board aspires to be diverse in gender and nationality.
 On this background, it is the aim that by 2017 the Board consists of at least two shareholder-elected Board members with Danish nationality and at least two shareholder-elected Board members with another nationality than Danish - and at least two shareholder-elected Board members of each gender.

 Executive search has helped identify board members who meet the above criteria.